django/deps/final/0005-improved-middleware.rst

 =======================

-"New-style" middleware factories cannot inter-operate backwards-compatibly in a single mixed list with old-style middlewares, because the short-circuiting semantics of the two differ.
+"New-style" middleware factories cannot inter-operate backwards-compatibility in a single mixed list with old-style middlewares, because the short-circuiting semantics of the two differ.
 This is why a new ``MIDDLEWARE`` setting is introduced to contain the new-style middleware factories.
 If the ``MIDDLEWARE`` setting is provided (it will